movinalot/azure-202-advanced/content/4_Chapter-Four/4_5-vnet-peering-verify.md

 ---
-title: "Task 4: VNETs & Verification"
-linkTitle: "Task 4: VNETs & Verification"
+title: "Task 5: VNET Peering and Verifying Routing"
+linkTitle: "Task 5: VNET Peering and Verifying Routing"
-weight: 50
+weight: 5
 ---

-## VNETs & Verification

-FortiGates are ready to inspect network traffic.

-Network traffic will be coming from or going to workloads in the Spoke VNETs.

-In order for the FortiGates to manage the traffic, the Spoke VNETs must be peered to the VWAN Hub.
+In this task, the student will setup peering between the spokes/VNETs and the vWAN hub.
+Then second part of this task it to verify routing by viewing the routing tables on the FortiGate NVAs, the hub, and effective routes on the hosts.

 ### Peer Spoke VNETS to Hub